rauhvargers/TTII_2012/README.md

 .htaccess file (`RewriteBase` parameter).

 The system uses "fuel_dev" database.
-Use "[install.sql](https://github.com/naivists/TTII_2012/blob/master/install.sql)"script to recreate the structure.

-Expected database parameters:
+The default configuration expects the following database configuration (change these settings in APPPATH/config/development/db.php if needed.):

   - server : localhost
   - database : fuel_dev
   - user : fuel_dev
   - password : fuel_dev

-Change these in APPPATH/config/development/db.php if needed.
+The installation procedure expects that the database exists and that it is empty (no tables created).

+After you put all the files in web root, execute `php oil refine migrate`.
+This will create the needed database tables and add sample data to them.

 ## What is where